 ADYOULIKE has integrated with IBM Watson.
 Salesforce has launched its Einstein technology.
 HubSpot acquired a machine learning company, Kemi.
 Blockchain companies like adChain, Bitteaser, Native Video Box, and AdHive have all entered the ad tech space.

 This new technology will make it easier for brands to not only manage their’ big data and get actionable insights but will drive marketing key performance indicators (KPIs) to new heights.
 They’ll also usher in a new level of transparency never seen before in ad tech.

 As marketers, we all need to ask ourselves, “Are we prepared for marketing to be fundamentally disrupted?”

 No matter the answer, it’s likely the vast majority of us have little clue how technology is poised to change our industry forever.

 The above-mentioned tech companies are usually the examples given when describing the use of AI and other disruptive marketing technologies.
-However, email, lead scoring and online ad optimization are merely scratching the surface on what the future holds for the technology that powers our marketing.
+However, email, lead scoring, and online ad optimization are merely scratching the surface of what the future holds for the technology that powers our marketing.

 Artificial Intelligence in Marketing

 Many people before me have written volumes on AI.
 Many still, have written about marketing AI.
 In fact, my friend, Paul Roetzer, launched the Marketing AI Institute.
 The site is full of good articles and musings about marketing AI.
 This is important to note because it signifies that marketing AI is not some trend that’s going away any time soon.
 So much so, in fact, there’s a hub of marketing AI thought leadership online.